Skip to main content

 2 mentions Positive Neutral Negative

-The game runs smoothly overall and performs well on the Steam Deck, though occasional glitches—such as drifting through floors during certain fights—can affect stability.
+The game runs smoothly overall, including on the Steam Deck, but some minor glitches—reminiscent of classic NES issues—can cause occasional problems like drifting through floors during certain fights.

 • “Runs great on Steam Deck.”